AashJ/Neural-Style-Transfer/README.md

 ## Style creation

 Similarly, the style creation algorithm must also have a lost function which it can optimize.
 We use multiple convolutional layers to capture some of the 'texture' information through the images.
 On top of this, we correlate the convolutional output with the Gram Matrix.
-Unfortunately, understanding what the Gram Matrix does exactly requires mathematical knowledge beyond the scope of this writeup, however I'll try to provide some intuition.
+Unfortunately, understanding what the Gram Matrix does exactly requires mathematical knowledge beyond the scope of this writeup; however I'll try to provide some intuition.
 As the Gram Matrix is the inner product between the matrix and its transpose, we're essentially throwing away all spatial information in our loss function.
 Therefore, you can think of the Gram Matrix as making sure the loss function only takes into account the 'style' of the image and not the 'content'.

 We do have some variation in how we weight each convolutional layer -- these are constants with can, and should, be played around with for each image.